In Topeka, Trump seeks to turn Kavanaugh victory into Republican rallying cry

 The 50-48 Senate vote to confirm Kavanaugh came after weeks of controversy following sexual assault allegations leveled against him.

-“They threw away and threw aside every notion of decency and due process,” Trump said.
+“They threw away and threw aside every notion of decency and due process,” Trump said to the crowd inside the Kansas Expocentre in Topeka.

 “Radical Democrats,” he said, launched a “disgraceful campaign” to discredit Kavanaugh from the moment his nomination was announced this summer.